Christianlm/Luna/readme.md

 *	Authors: Christian Leo llajta2012ATgmail.com
 *	NVDA compatibility:from 2019.3 and above.

+Experimental add-on for NVDA screen reader.
-Announces Information about the moon phase, position and visibility.
+Announces Information about the moon phase, position and visibility, and sun informations in your city.

 You will have to set the key commands  in the input gestures dialog before you can use the add-on.